-SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal
+Your medical care: How to ask for a coverage decision or make an appeal

-Have you read Section 4 of this chapter (A guide to "the basics" of coverage decisions and appeals)?
+Have you read "A guide to "the basics" of coverage decisions and appeals portion of this section?"
 If not, you may want to read it before you start this section.

-Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care
+This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care

 This section is about your benefits for medical care and services.
-These are the benefits described in Chapter 3, Section 1 of this booklet: Medical Benefits Chart (what is covered and what you pay).
+These benefits are described in the "Medical Benefits Chart (what is covered and what you pay)" section of this booklet.
 To keep things simple, we generally refer to "medical care coverage" or "medical care" in the rest of this section, instead of repeating "medical care or treatment or services" every time.

 This section tells what you can do if you are in any of the five following situations:

 - 1. You are not getting certain medical care you want, and you believe that this care is covered by our plan. - 2.
-Our plan will not approve the medical care your doctor or other medical provider wants to give you, and you believe that this care is covered by the plan.

-- 3. You have received medical care or services that you believe should be covered by the plan, but we have said we will not pay for this care. - 4.
+Our plan will not approve the medical care your doctor or other medical provider wants to give you, and you believe that this care is covered by the plan. - 3.
+You have received medical care or services that you believe should be covered by the plan, but we have said we will not pay for this care. - 4.
 You have received and paid for medical care or services that you believe should be covered by the plan, and you want to ask our plan to reimburse you for this care. - 5.
-You are being told that coverage for certain medical care you have been getting will be reduced or stopped, and you believe that reducing or stopping this care could harm your health. - NOTE: If the coverage that will be stopped is for hospital care, home health care, skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services, you need to read a separate section of this chapter because special rules apply to these types of care.
-Here's what to read in those situations: - Chapter 9, Section 7: The "How to ask for a longer hospital stay if you think you are being asked to leave the hospital too soon" " portion of the The What to do if you have a problem or complaint (coverage decisions, appeals, complaints), section of this booklet. - Chapter 9, Section 8: The "How to ask our plan to keep covering certain medical services if you think your coverage is ending too soon" portion of the "What to do if you have a problem or complaint (coverage decisions, appeals, complaints".
-This section is about three services only: home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services. - For all other situations that involve being told that medical care you have been getting will be stopped, see "Your medical care: How to ask for a coverage decision or make an appeal" portion in this section (Section 5) as your guide for what to do.
+You are being told that coverage for certain medical care you have been getting that we previously approved will be reduced or stopped, and you believe that reducing or stopping this care could harm your health. - NOTE: If the coverage that will be stopped is for hospital care, home health care, skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services, you need to read a separate section of this section because special rules apply to these types of care.
+Here's what to read in those situations: - The "How to ask us for a longer hospital stay if you think you are being asked to leave the hospital too soon" portion of the "What to do if you have a problem or complaint (coverage decisions, appeals, complaints)" section of this booklet.

+- O The "How to ask us to keep covering certain medical services if you think your coverage is ending too soon" portion of the "What to do if you have a problem or complaint (coverage decisions, appeals, complaints" section of the booklet tells about three services only: home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services. - For all other situations that involve being told that medical care you have been getting will be stopped, use this portion ("Your medical care: How to ask for a coverage decision or make an appeal") of this section as your guide for what to do.